openhab/openhab-addons/bundles/org.openhab.binding.ecovacs/README.md

 - [6] Only present if device has a mopping system
 - [7] Only present on newer generation devices (Deebot OZMO 950 and newer)
 - [8] Only present if device has a main brush
+- [9] Only present if device has a dustbin auto empty station; supports both on/off command (to turn on/off the setting) and the string 'trigger' (to trigger immediate auto empty)
+- [10] Only present on newer generation devices (Deebot N8/T8 or newer)
-- [9] Only present if device can control power level.
+- [11] Only present if device can control power level.
 Possible values vary by device: 'normal' and 'high' are always supported, 'silent' and 'higher' are supported for some models
+- [12] Only present if device supports True Detect 3D
-- [10] Only present if device has voice reporting
+- [13] Only present if device has voice reporting
-- [11] Only present if device has a mopping system.
+- [14] Only present if device has a mopping system.
 Possible values include 'low', 'medium', 'high' and 'veryhigh'

 ## Command Channel Actions